5. Strojna oprema za DJ-anje¶

 Using Mixxx with a DJ mixer requires an audio interface with at least 4 mono outputs (2 stereo pairs) to send Mixxx’s decks to the mixer’s stereo channels.
 Some DJ mixers have a USB audio interface built into them.
 This lets Mixxx send unmixed audio files directly to the mixer without needing a separate stand-alone audio interface.

-Often DJs who use DJ software with internal mixing send their master output to a hardware mixer.
+Often DJs who use DJ software with internal mixing send their main output to a hardware mixer.
 This can be helpful to send the mixed signal to both a main speaker output for the audience and booth speakers for the DJ with separate gain controls for each output.
 It also facilitates smooth transitions between DJs.

 However, using an external mixer with internal mixing is not necessary and reduces the sound quality.
 Each piece of equipment an audio signal passes through reduces the sound quality, so avoiding unnecessary equipment in the signal path can provide better sound quality.
-Many DJ controllers provide separate master and booth outputs with independent volume controls.
+Many DJ controllers provide separate main and booth outputs with independent volume controls.
 Alternatively, a sound card with at least 6 output channels can be used with Mixxx’s Booth output.

-Many people confuse „analog mixers“ and „hardware mixers“, but these are are not the same.
+Many people confuse „analog mixers“ and „hardware mixers“, but these are not the same.
 Many hardware mixers process audio digitally with specialized signal processors as opposed to a general purpose CPU like those in laptop and desktop computers.